Genez-io/genezio-landing-page/content/posts/metamask-genezio-login.md

 }
 ```

 Our app also has a small backend with one function which can be invoked only by authenticated users.
-If the method is invoked by an authenticated users, it will throw an error and we redirect the user to the login screen.
+If the method is invoked by unauthenticated users, it will throw an error and we will redirect the user to the login screen.

 ```typescript
 {{< filePath >}}client/src/App.tsx{{< /filePath >}}